-The pixel detector Data Acquisition System (DAQ) has been designed following the speci£cation of the ATLAS global DAQ architecture [26].
+The pixel detector Data Acquisition System (DAQ) has been designed following the specifications of the ATLAS global DAQ architecture [30].

-4.5.1 Architecture overview
+4.5.1 Architecture Overview

-The off-detector readout architecture of ATLAS consists of two parts: a sub-detector speci£c part, where the Readout Buffers (ROD) are the main building blocks, and an ATLAS common design that is refereed as the Read Out System (ROS) [27].
+The off-detector readout architecture of ATLAS consists of two parts: a sub-detector specific part, where the Readout Buffers (ROD) are the main building blocks, and an ATLAS common design that is referred to as the Read Out System (ROS) [31].

-The pixel ROD [28] is a 9U-VME module.
+The pixel ROD [32] is a 9U-VME module.
 The ROD handles the data transfer from the on-detector electronics on one side to the ROS system on the other side.
 Data from the detector arrive at the RODs through the BOCs.
-Data passes through the BOCs and is then received at the ROS by custom designed interface modules.
-The ROS is a PC based system.
+Data passes through the RODss and is then received at the ROS by custom designed interface modules.
+The ROS is a PC-based system.
 These PCs temporarily store readout events into their memory and transfer only those accepted by the L2 trigger to the next level up in the readout chain.

 ROD modules are plugged into ROD crates.
-There are 9 crates with up to 16 ROD modules per crate.
-In total, there are 44 modules or 3 crates for the B-layer, 38 modules for Layer-1 plus 28 modules for Layer-2 or 4 crates and 24 modules or 2 crates for the disks.
-A Trigger, Timing & Control Interface Module (TIM) [29-31] and a Single Board Computer (SBC) [32] complete the ROD crate.
-The TIM is the interface to the Trigger System.
+There are nine crates with up to 16 ROD modules per crate.
+In total, there are 44 modules or three crates for the b-layer, 38 modules for Layer-1 plus 28 modules for Layer-2 or four crates and 24 modules or two crates for the disks.
+A Trigger, Timing & Control Interface Module (TIM) [33-35] and a Single Board Computer (SBC) [36] complete the ROD crate.
+The TIM is the interface to the trigger system.
 The DAQ software running in the SBCs controls the modules in the ROD crate.
-There is no event traf£c on the ROD VME-bus during normal data-taking; data are routed directly from the ROD to the ROS PCs [27] via fast optical links (S-Link).
-The VME-bus is, instead, heavily used during calibration of the pixel detector.
-RODs are controlled, via VME bus, by the SBC which also acts as interface to the global DAQ system.
+There is no event traffic on the ROD VME-bus during normal data-taking; data are routed directly from the ROD to the ROS PCs [31] via fast optical links (S-Links).
+The VME-bus is, however, heavily used during calibration of the pixel detector.
+RODs are controlled, via the VME-bus, by the SBC which also acts as interface to the global DAQ system.

 Calibration data are treated differently from collision data.
-The procedure to calibrate the pixel detector consists of a sequence of injections of a known charge into the pixel's front-end ampli£ers.
-The response of each pixel is measured as a function of the injected charge and of other parameters (thresholds, preampli£er feedback currents, trigger delay) that can be varied during the calibration procedure.
-The typical result of a calibration sequence consists of a set of occupancy histograms corresponding to different values of the scanned parameters.
+The procedure to calibrate the pixel detector consists of a sequence of injections of a known charge into the pixel's front-end amplifiers.
+The response of each pixel is measured as a function of the injected charge and of other parameters (thresholds, preamplifier feedback currents, trigger delay) that can be varied during the calibration procedure.
+The typical result of a calibration scan consists of a set of occupancy histograms corresponding to different values of the scanned parameters.
 In order to achieve maximum precision, it is important to extract data from the FEs at the maximum speed supported by the detector links.
-This makes it dif£cult to extract calibration data using the normal data path, as the read-out chain from the ROS to the Event Builder is designed to transfer only L2-trigger accepted events, while the detector links are designed to support the full L1 trigger rate.
-For this reason, during calibration runs, the ROD decodes the data stream sent by the front-end electronics, £lls occupancy histograms and stores them in memory.
-The histograms are then extracted via the VME bus by the SBC and set to an analysis farm for further manipulation and archiving.
+This makes it difficult to extract calibration data using the normal data path, as the read-out chain from the ROS to the Event Builder is designed to transfer only L2-trigger accepted events, while the detector links are designed to support the full L1 trigger rate.
+For this reason, during calibration runs, the ROD decodes the data stream sent by the front-end electronics, fills occupancy histograms and stores them in memory.
+The histograms are then extracted via the VME-bus by the SBC and sent to an analysis farm for further manipulation and archiving.